breakfastquay/rubberband/COMPILING.md

 simple one in `otherbuilds\rubberband-library.vcxproj`.

-The rest of this section describes the "full" build system, which uses Meson just as on the other platforms.
-So to build this way, start by ensuring Meson and Ninja are installed and available.
+The rest of this section describes the "full" build system, which uses Meson, just as on the other platforms.
+To build this way, first ensure Meson and Ninja are installed and available.
 Then, in a terminal window with the compiler tools available in the path (e.g. a Visual Studio command-line prompt for the relevant build architecture) run

 ```
 > meson build